TyRoXx/Lpg2/README.md

 * install clang-format-14
 * run CMake
 * ninja should format the C++ source files automatically when you build the project

+## Code coverage

+* open the build directory ../build-Lpg2
+* ninja testcoverage
+* if it works (which is unlikely), ninja will open Firefox with an HTML coverage report